-If you think the matter is very serious and may be related to child protection, for example, physical, emotional, sexual abuse or neglect, you must find one of the designated professionals detailed below and provide them with a written record of your concern.
-A copy of the form to complete can be obtained from the school office.
-Please ensure you complete all sections as described.
+If you think the matter is very serious and may be related to child protection, for example, physical, emotional, sexual abuse, abuse, neglect or exploitation, you must find one of the designated professionals detailed below and provide them with a written record of your concern.
+Please ensure you include all aspects of your concern so that we can deal with it appropriately.